zonalfog/400-Languages-Hello-World/README.md

 ## Download ## Links for the Pogramming Languages (pls download not all because its more than 1tb no joke! also it can break your system.
-Only make sure u download only the pogramming languages that you want!) :
+Only make sure u download only the pogramming languages that you want or needed for games or pogramming!) :
 # not all but i updatet it too add more!
 | Download | Name |
 | :--- | :--- |